 The Pros and Cons of DC fans

 DC technology has become much more sophisticated in recent years, and it can now be applied to both residential and industrial ceiling fans.
-DC fans have motors that rely on permanent, built-in magnets in order to attract and repel a rotor around an axis joined with invertors.
+DC fans have motors that rely on permanent magnets in order to attract and repel a rotor around the axis using electronic switching.
 DC technology is much newer than AC technology, which means there are fewer options available.

 PRO: Minimal electromagnetic interference

-Because the electromagnetic interference of DC fans is minimal, sensitive electronic devices often use DC fans to prevent electromagnetic interference.
-For example, computer applications and equipment rely on DC fans, as they prevent overheating while still minimizing electromagnetic interference that could negatively affect sensitive applications.
+Due to low power used as well as the application of sophisticated electronic switching, the electromagnetic interference of DC fans is minimal.
+Sensitive electronic devices often use DC fans to prevent electromagnetic interference.
+For example, computer applications and equipment rely on DC fans, to prevent overheating while still minimizing electromagnetic interference that could negatively affect sensitive applications.

 PRO: Lower voltage